hillelkingqt/GeminiDesk/README.md

 *   **🔊 Smart Audio Feedback: Never Miss a Beat**
     Know the second your AI has finished its thought.
 GeminiDesk detects when the response is complete and plays a subtle, satisfying sound so you can multitask without losing your flow.

-*   **🔔 Smart Notifications**
-    Stay in the loop with a built-in notification system that checks for important server announcements and updates.

 *   **🌍 Speak Your Language: Full Internationalization** The entire app interface, from tooltips to the settings menu, is fully localized into over 20 languages.